The Muppet Movie: Legacy

-The Muppet Movie was followed by seven more feature films starring the Muppets, the first of which, The Great Muppet Caper, was released in 1981.
 In 2009, it was selected for preservation in the National Film Registry by the Library of Congress for being "culturally, historically or aesthetically significant."
 In 2020, "Rainbow Connection" was deemed "culturally, historically, or aesthetically significant" by the Library of Congress and selected for preservation in the National Recording Registry.
 One of the two 1951 Studebaker Commander 2-door sedans used in the film is now on display at the Studebaker National Museum in South Bend, Indiana.
 The car was used for the driving scenes.
 The bottom of the front seat was removed, and the puppeteers lay on the floor to move the muppets.
 The car was driven by an operator seated in the trunk using remote controls.
 A camera hidden in the "bullet" at the front of the car provided a closed-circuit video feed to a monitor in the trunk for the operator.
 In July 2025 the car completed an 18-month restoration.